12-yr-old Creates App for Alzheimer's Patients

 Another detail that’s both useful and interesting refers to timing and calendars.
 A person with Alzheimer’s will receive a warning each time they try to call a family member more than twice (the app will remind them that they’ve already called).

 It can also notify the patient of upcoming dates to remember and special events like Easter and Christmas.

 Emma Yang had some valuable help in developing this mobile app for Alzheimer’s.
 In addition to the assistance of Dr. Kramps, she also received funding for the project through a scholarship.

 - Emma’s parents are computer savvy and work for a company that specializes in creating facial recognition technology.

 - Her passion for technology comes from her family, and when Emma was only eight years old she was already an expert in development with HTML and CSS Web, the secrets of Java and applications for MIT App Inventor.

-- Perhaps in the future these strategies will be combined with others to achieve this goal.
+- Perhaps in the future, experts will combine these strategies with others to achieve this goal.
 For now, this app is only useful for patients who are still able to use a mobile device.

 This app provides a way to slow down the loss of cognitive abilities, but once the patient’s disorder has advanced, they require daily support from their network of family and professionals.It might interest you...